Which Is Better Nickel Or Brass?

 Like the Nickel finish, brass can also have a variety of finishes.
 Here are some of the significant finishes of the brass colors:

-• High Polished Or High Shine Brass – The high polished or high shine brass is a traditional finish with a very shiny brass.
+• High Polished Or High Shine Brass – The high polished or high shine brass is a traditional finish with a gleaming brass.
 This is seen in lighting fixtures, hardware, and decorative items.

 • Stain Finish Or Matte Brass – The satin or matte brass is similar to high-polished brass, except the finish will look dull or matte.
 This is a popular finish for many of our higher-end lighting and hardware.